jojo61/vdr-plugin-softhdodroid/README.md

     -p DigitalAudiodevice  e.g. plughw:CARD=AMLAUGESOUND,DEV=2  (usually not needed) -s Start in suspended Mode
 	-D Start in detached Mode
+	-g widthxheight        e.g. 3840x2160        only supported in Kernel 5.x
+	-r Refresh Rate        e.g. 60 default is 50 only supported in Kernel 5.x
+	-w use-spdif           use spdif instead of the default spdif_b

 	Normaly you do not need any Parameters.
 The Audiodevices have sensible defaults.